-The bill amends the Kansas Code for Care of Children to improve access to records for parents and victims of childhood abuse or neglect.
+The bill amends the Kansas Code for Care of Children to enhance access to records for parents and victims of childhood abuse or neglect.
 It allows parents of children involved in investigations or care proceedings to access relevant records and grants victims access to records related to substantiated reports of abuse or neglect.
 The bill specifically amends K.S.A.
 2024 Supp.
-38-2211, 38-2212, and 38-2213, while repealing existing sections that previously governed access to records.
-Notably, it removes certain provisions regarding access, including the deletion of references to specific subsections.
+38-2211, 38-2212, and 38-2213, while repealing existing sections.
+Key provisions include a requirement for parents to request information from the Secretary of Children and Families within three days and the ability for individuals aged 18 or older, who were subjects of substantiated reports, to access their records.

 Statutes affected: